 The programme’s contribution to business sector development

 The Graduate Professional Development Programme is an important effort in the continual supply of competence for the business sector.
 Through matching the knowledge and strengths in the academic environment with the competence needs of the business sector, employees can develop the competence companies need to retain and strengthen their renewal and their competitiveness.
 These flexible forms make this possible regardless of the companies’ geographic locations.
 Examples of the effects:

 • Companies include training or courses in their internal systems for competence development and competence supply.

 • Companies have renewed existing products and processes as a result of their employees’ competence development.

 • Course participants have been given new positions/increased responsibilities in their respective companies.

 Who can apply, and how it works

-• Sweden’s new universities, authorised to award at least master’s degrees in the field in question, are eligible to apply for funding.
+• Sweden’s university colleges and new universities, authorised to award at least master’s degrees in the field in question, are eligible to apply for funding.

 • Calls for proposals are issued annually.
 Step 1, which is an open call for proposals, is announced in the spring and autumn.
 Step 2 is directed towards the projects in Step 1 and is announced in the autumn.

 • Applications must be registered via the Ansök & rapportera portal.